 - Exploring the contribution of theory – notably normalisation process theory - to understanding innovation and implementation in health care

-Primary research group: Organisation and Delivery of Care
+Primary research group: Innovative and Essential Care

 A collaboration with colleagues in local NHS Trusts to provide the first ethnographic study of communication and information transfer during ambulance journeys.